vssense/Compiler/ReadMe.md

 >You will see a help message
 >```
 >use flags:
 >      -h                    display help
->      -o               name output with the next command line arg (default b.out)
+>      -o                    output file name (default b.out)
->      -parser-dump     console dump of all tokens and their types
+>      -femit-parser-dump    console dump of all tokens and their types
->      -tree-dump       build and open tree of program using dot (must exists 'log' directory)
+>      -femit-tree-dump      emit tree diagram in 'log' subdir and open it using dot tool (!!!'log' directory must exists)
->      -nametable-dump  console dump info about functions and variables
+>      -femit-nametable-dump emit console dump info about functions and variables
 >      -S                    create file with nasm code of your program
->      -Os              speed optimization
+>      -Os                   optimization for speed
->      -Om              memory optimization
+>      -Om                   optimization for memory usage
 >```
-> For example, to open a picture with a tree of your program run
+> For example, to open a picture with a tree of your program run:
 ```
-$ mkdir log
 $ bin/shlang my_genius_prog.txt -o genius_prog -tree-dump
-$ chmod +x genius_prog
+$ chmod +x genius_prog !!!
 $ ./genius_prog
 ```
 ### Grammar :+1: